studAnja22/vteamBackend/README.md

 ## API routes
 ### /user routes
 Example on localhost: `localhost:1337/user/details`
-- `POST /register`: Register a new user
+- `POST /register`: Register a new user.
-- `GET /details`: Get all of a single users details
+- `GET /details`: Get all data on one user.
-- `PUT /update/name`: Update the users name
+- `PUT /update/name`: Update the users name.
-- `PUT /update/password`: Update the users password
+- `PUT /update/password`: Update the users password.
-- `PUT /update/prepaid`: Update the users prepaid card (and log it in their transaction log)
+- `PUT /update/prepaid`: Update the users prepaid card (and log it in their transaction log).

+- `PUT /update/image`: User can update their profile picture.
+The form needs the following params:
+`email`: The users email.
+`image`: The image user want to change to.

+Example of complete form:
+{
+  "email": "teat@test.se",
+  "image": "cool.png"
+}

 ### /admin routes
 Example on localhost: `http://localhost:1337/admin/collections/users/data`
 - `POST /createAdmin`: Create an admin account
 - `GET /collections/:collectionName/data`: View all entries in chosen collection (users, bikes or cities)
 - `GET /collections/:collectionName/count`: View how many entries are in chosen collection (users, bikes or cities)

+- `POST /registerCity`: Register a city. (example: city: Gävle)
+- `PUT /createParkingLot`: Add a new parking lot to a city.
+The form needs the following params:
+`city` (string): The name of the City.
+`address` (string): The address of the parking lot.
+`longitude` (float): The longitude of the parking lot.
+`latitude` (float): The latitude of the parking lot.
+`chargingStation` (string): ("true" or "false") Indicates if the parking lot has a charging station.

+Example of complete form:
+{
+  "city": "Göteborg",
+  "address": "Cool Street 1",
+  "longitude": 1.23,
+  "latitude": 4.56,
+  "chargingStation": "true"
+}

 ## Known issues
 The module errorHelper.handleError(); in directory utils/general/errorHelper.mjs is not well tested and might have unaddressed flaws in it's current state.